-While I’m talking about AR in this article, I’m refering mostly to the Hololens and devices similar to it which are surely in development right now.
-AR is a new platform for gaming which will provide gamers with a brand new gaming experience.
+While I’m talking about AR in this article, I’m referring mostly to the Hololens and devices similar to it which are surely in development right now.
+AR is a ‘new’ platform for gaming which will provide gamers with a brand new gaming experience.
 So why not really go for it instead of just having things like Pokemon Go.
 Sure, almost all gamers have enjoyed Pokemon Go but it doesn’t really push AR or offer anything new.

-I’ve already pulled together a list of my top 10 most wanted AR games.
-I’m crossing my fingers and hoping that the following games and series will get a debut as a AR game on the Hololens in the near future.
+I’ve pulled together a list of my top 10 most wanted AR games.
+I’m crossing my fingers and hoping that the following games and series will get a debut as a AR game on the Hololens (or another platform) in the near future.

 The original cartoon for Yu-Gi-Oh had players fighting with holographic cards so it only makes sense for the game to come to AR.
 Imagine just putting on your headset and seeing your cards come to life on the playing field.
 It would be like a dream come true for all of us who grew up watching and playing the game.

-Table-top games are great fun and being able to play it through AR would be amazing.
+Tabletop games are great fun and being able to play it through AR would be amazing.
 There would be no need for real figures and you could play on pretty much any surface available.
 It could even attract more players to this style of game.
 AR would work with pretty much all tabletop games but Warhammer could look incredible with some assistance from AR.

 Roller Coaster Tycoon

 I love theme park simulation-strategy games and grew up playing the RCT series.
-Being able to create my own park on a table using AR would literally be a dream come true.
+Being able to create my own working park on a table is something I used to dream about as a little kid.
 It might not work out too well but I can dream at least!
 To be honest… any management or tycoon game could be interesting in AR.

 The Room is a quality puzzle game for mobile and PC.
 Bringing this game into the room would be great and add a new dimension to this puzzle game.
 Having a puzzle game similar to this on VR would be amazing and has a lot of potential.